Logiqx/gps-details/docs/devices/garmin/power/README.md

 - All Systems
 - All Systems + Multi-Band

-With the introduction of multi-band, Garmin also provided a feature that called [SatIQ](https://www.garmin.com/en-GB/blog/garmin-engineer-talks-satiq-longer-battery-life-same-precise-tracking/) which can dynamically switch between "all systems" and "all systems + multi-band".
+With the introduction of multi-band, Garmin also provided a feature called [SatIQ](https://www.garmin.com/en-GB/blog/garmin-engineer-talks-satiq-longer-battery-life-same-precise-tracking/) which can dynamically switch between "all systems" and "all systems + multi-band".
 How SatIQ operates under the covers is Garmin proprietary, but my expectation is that they were either using the [accuracy estimates](https://medium.com/@mikeg888/gnss-accuracy-estimates-74a04ce20608) from the GNSS chipset (Airoha / Synaptics), or the [pseudo range residuals](https://gssc.esa.int/navipedia/index.php/GNSS_Measurements_Modelling) themselves.
 Whatever the logic, the effect is that the GNSS receiver switches between "all systems" and "all systems + multi-band" based on the quality of the final solution.